-“One thing that I’d like to change about myself is to stop spending too much time on the details of a project.
-In my previous job, I was often called a ‘punctilious person‘ because I polished and scrutinized the work for errors and subjecting it to the highest standards of quality control.
+“If I could change one thing about myself, I’d like to stop spending too much time on the details of a project.
+In my previous job, I was often called a “punctilious person“ because I polished and scrutinized the work for errors and subjecting it to the highest standards of quality control.

 This might seem like a strength in disguise, and surely there are positives for being punctilious, but my habits also affected the team’s productivity and often resulted in me doing most of the work.
 That’s because I was reluctant to delegate.